dhnkrn/Traffic-Sign-Classifier/README.md

 | Fully connected				84x43|                             |outputs 43
 | Softmax               		|

-####3.
-Describe how you trained your model.
-The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-To train the model, I used an ....

-####4.
-Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
-Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
-Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
-Perhaps your solution involved an already well known implementation or architecture.
-In this case, discuss why you think the architecture is suitable for the current problem.

-My final model results were:
+To train the model, I used Stochastic Gradient Descent optimized by AdamOptimizer at a learning rate of 0.001.
+Each batch was a randomized sample of 128 training samples.
+The loss converged for the validation set at around 15 epochs training on CPU.

+The approach to classify the traffic symbols was to implement a standard Lenet-5 CNN and iteratively tune it to improve performance for this specific dataset.
+The Lenet-5 model comprises of a stack of two convolution layers and three fully connected layers with RELU activations interleaved betweeen them.
+The convolutions layers outputs are also fed through MaxPooling layers after RELU.
+One of the changes that improved performance for this dataset is the inclusion of dropout layers connected to fully-connected layers.
+This was added when I noticed the model was overfitting to the training data set.
+Learning rate, batch size and the probablity for the dropout layers were the most important hyperparameters that I had to tune.
+My initial learning rate of 0.1 with the GradientDescent optimizer was failing to train, possibly getting stuck at a local optima.
+Reducing learning rate by an order was sufficient to get the model to train.
+I also switched the optimizer to AdamOptimizer as it converged significantly faster than GradientDescent.

+The final model results, with just 14 epochs of training on CPU were -
-* training set accuracy of ?
+* Training set accuracy of 0.993534
-* validation set accuracy of ?
-0.944898
+* Validation set accuracy of  0.944898
-* test set accuracy of ?
+* Test set accuracy 0.923674

-If an iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?
-* What were some problems with the initial architecture?
-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
-* Which parameters were tuned?
-How were they adjusted and why?
-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?

-If a well known architecture was chosen:
-* What architecture was chosen?
-* Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

 ###Test a Model on New Images

-####1.
-Choose five German traffic signs found on the web and provide them in the report.
-For each image, discuss what quality or qualities might be difficult to classify.

-Here are five German traffic signs that I found on the web:
+Apart for testing the model on test data, I tested the model with five images of German traffic signs downloaded from the internet.
 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8]

-The first image might be difficult to classify because ...

-####2.
-Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
-At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).
+One of the interesting things I noticed was the model fails to classify a "known" traffic sign if the sign is not centered  or does not cover a significant part of the image.
+Cropping the image to mostly include just the sign gives 100% accuracy.
+This shows that the dataset is insufficient and makes a good case for augmenting the data set with transformed images.

+Another observation is that model appears to have low precision in some cases.
+Testing with an unseen input - "No stopping" results in the model classifying it with 70% accuracy as a "Roundabout mandatory".
+I believe, this probablity would have been lesser if the color components were included in images used for training.
+The second and last image are not in the training dataset.

 Here are the results of the prediction:
         Prediction                              Actual
-Sign 1: Road work                  Road work
-Sign 2: Roundabout mandatory       No Stopping - Not in the dataset Sign 3: Right-of-way at the next intersection       Right-of-way at the next intersection Sign 4: Speed limit (60km/h)       Speed limit (60km/h) Sign 5: Children crossing          No Parking - Not in the dataset
+Sign 1: Road work                               Road work Sign 2: Roundabout mandatory                    No Stopping - Not in the dataset Sign 3: Right-of-way at the next intersection   Right-of-way at the next intersection Sign 4: Speed limit (60km/h)                    Speed limit (60km/h) Sign 5: Children crossing                       No Parking - Not in the dataset

-The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
-This compares favorably to the accuracy on the test set of 60.0%

-####3.
-Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
-Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
-(OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.

-For the first image, the model is relatively sure that this is a stop sign (probability of 0.6), and the image does contain a stop sign.
-The top five soft max probabilities were
+The model classifies 3 of the 5 traffic signs correctly but all 3 signs known to the model are classified with 100% accuracy.

+The top five soft max probabilities for the 5 test data are below.
+The model classifies the first, third and fourth signs with almost 100% certainty.
+The rest two, second and fifth, are negative test cases where the model is expected to be not certain as these traffic signs are not in the training data.

 ['1.00000', '0.00000', '0.00000', '0.00000', '0.00000']
 ['0.72244', '0.27636', '0.00061', '0.00033', '0.00010']